 City of Durham

 The City of Durham has enacted a Stormwater Ordinance in order to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety, and welfare of the public residing in watersheds within this jurisdiction.
 The City of Durham is the permitting authority for all land disturbing activities and requires the land owner to maintain all on-site stormwater control facilities and all open space areas (e.g. parks or “green” areas) required by the approved stormwater control plan.
 The City of Durham will only provide construction permits to projects that establish a plan to manage stormwater runoff occurring during the construction process.
-Post-construction stormwater regulations and any applicable stormwater utility fees will also be enforced and collected by the city.
 The City of Durham, under the NPDES program, also has the authority to inspect properties for noncompliance and can issue a notice of violation (NOV) for any deficiency or infraction onsite.
 Property owners are responsible for the maintenance of any stormwater facilities or practices located on the property.
 The City of Durham has the authority to inspect stormwater facilities and practices in order to ascertain that they are properly maintained and functioning.

 Sec.
 70-743 Inspection, Maintenance, Repair, and Reconstruction.

 (a) Private maintenance responsibility.
 The inspection, maintenance, repair and reconstruction of Stormwater Control Measures and Stormwater Conveyances not located in city right of way shall be the responsibility of i) the owner of the property on which such SCMs and conveyances are located; and ii) any person or entity that has legally agreed to be responsible for the SCMs; and iii) the non-City properties served by the SCMs or conveyances, as determined by reference to site plans, plats, and construction drawings for the SCMs or conveyances.